 One or two team meetings may be missed in the case of job interviews.
-In order to be excused, a student must supply the professor and their teaching assistant in advance with the meeting date to be missed, the name of the company, the name and contact information (email and phone number) of their recruiter.
+In order to be excused, a student must supply the professor and their instructors in advance with the meeting date to be missed, the name of the company, the name and contact information (email and phone number) of their recruiter.

-18. The Capstone Experience Labs
+20. The Capstone Experience Labs Sponsored By Amazon